Super-Protocol/docs/docs/marketplace/guides/upload.md

 ### Model size

 The total size of your model files must not exceed 10 GB; otherwise, deployment may fail.
-Larger slots to support bigger models will be available in the future.
+More compute with larger slots to support bigger models will be available in the future.

-Note that large models perform poorly on TDX CPU without GPU support.
+Note that large models may perform poorly on TDX machines without GPU support.
 If you plan on deploying on CPU, choose a smaller model.

 ## Step 2.
 Select files

 Models consist of multiple files.
-Usually, not all of them are required.
+Often, not all of them are required.
 Select files following the instructions for your model's format.

 ### GGUF format